 On the Gulf Coast campuses, if the exam accommodations are extended test time or minimal distraction test environment, then students should contact the Library Exam Proctor at 228.214.3459.
 The Exam Proctor is located in the Library, Room 202 on the Long Beach Campus.
 Students are encouraged to discuss their exam accommodation plans with the instructor and the Library Exam Proctor ahead of time and follow all exam procedures.
 ODA students will not be charged the proctoring fee.

 Students needing exam scribes or readers in classes on the Gulf Coast campuses are encouraged to contact ODA and the instructor at least five (5) working days ahead of time and follow all the exam procedures.

 Instructors and students should discuss exam accommodation plans at the start of the semester or after the instructor receives the student’s accommodation letter.
 For students who receive accommodations in online classes, the following are steps that students should take each semester:

-- Communicate with instructor or academic department to determine best way to deliver accommodation letters if this has not been done.
+- Communicate with instructor or academic department to determine the best way to deliver accommodation letters if this has not been done.

-- Confirm with instructor that he/she received the accommodation letter and how the accommodations will be implemented.
+- Confirm with the instructor that they have received the accommodation letter and how the accommodations will be implemented.

 - Request ODA's assistance if have difficulty delivering the letter to an instructor.

 - When preparing for each quiz or exam, remind instructor about the exam accommodation plans.

-- When taking exams with online proctor, keep a copy of your accommodation letter with you in case there is a question.
+- When taking exams with an online proctor, keep a copy of your accommodation letter with you in case there is a question.

 - Inform ODA as soon as possible if any accommodation problems arise.